<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=827015880826282&amp;ev=PageView&amp;noscript=1">

 When can I withdraw money?

-When you turn 59 ½ years old, you can withdraw money without penalty.
-However, withdrawals are always considered taxable income.
+When you turn 59 ½ years old you can withdraw money from your IRA without paying a penalty.

 At age 72, you must begin taking minimum required distributions.